tasb/docker-kubernetes-training/labs/lab07.md

 ## Define ingress

-To have a better definition of your app, since you don't want to access your webapp and api on diferent ports.
+To have a better definition of your app, since you don't want to access your webapp and api on different ports.

 Before create your first ingress, you need to install an ingress controller on your cluster.